-Gender Impact Assessment (GIA) Status

-Does this Council report recommendation

-g) Introduce a new policy, program and/or service; or YES □

-h) , A GIA has been completed.

-service;

-that directly and significantly impacts the public?
-NO 🗵

-A GIA is not required.

-Link to Gender Impact Assessment GIA - Not applicable
+Gender Impact Assessment (GIA) Status Does this Council report recommendation g) Introduce a new policy, program and/or YES □ h) service; or a) Is it a review of a policy, program and/or A GIA has been completed. ''' service; that directly and significantly impacts the public?
+NO 🗵 A GIA is not required.
+Link Link to Gender Impact Assessment GIA - Not applicable